anacidre/AngularWorkshop/Step 4: Data Binding.md

 ```

-Amend the file coffee-menu.component.html to add an input where the user can introduce the amount of coffees to order and change the button name.
+Amend the file coffee-menu.component.html to add an input where the user can introduce the amount of coffees to order.
+Change the button name and value.

 ```
 <div class="coffee-menu">